Lele97/store/README.md

-Store Management System
+# Store Management System
 Welcome to the Store Management System project!
 This repository contains the code for a comprehensive application designed to manage store inventories, orders, and products efficiently.

-Table of Contents
+## Table of Contents

-Introduction
+-Introduction

-Features
+-Features

-Technologies Used
+-Technologies Used

-Getting Started
+-Getting Started

-Installation
+-Installation

-Configuration
+-Configuration

-Usage
+-Usage

-Running Tests
+-Running Tests

-Contributing
+-Contributing

-License
+-License

 Introduction
 The Store Management System is a robust application that helps manage the inventory, orders, and products of a store.
 It is built using modern technologies to ensure efficiency, scalability, and ease of use.